Services

 Can US expats use IRS Free File or other free options?

-Yes – US expats can file US taxes while living abroad for free, but whether it actually works depends on where you live and how easy it is to verify your identity.
+Yes – US expats can file US taxes while living abroad for free, but whether it actually works depends on your income, where you live, and how easy it is to verify your identity.

-• IRS Free File Guided Tax Software is available to taxpayers with $84,000 or less in AGI.
+• IRS Free File Guided Tax Software is available to taxpayers with $89,000 or less in AGI for the 2026 filing season (2025 returns)

-• Free File Fillable Forms has no income limit, but it requires a 10-digit phone number that can receive text messages.
+• Free File Fillable Forms has no income limit, but it requires a 10-digit US cell phone number that can receive text messages.

-• International phone numbers often fail identity checks, especially when the system requires a US-based 10-digit number.
+• International phone numbers often fail identity checks when the system requires a US-based number

-Pro tips for filing from abroad without stress
+Pro tips for filing taxes online from abroad without stress

 For 2025 returns filed in 2026, e-filing feels smooth when key deadlines, logins, and reporting docs are lined up early enough to avoid surprise roadblocks.

-Start early and follow the IRS expat timeline – April 15 as the main due date, an automatic extension to June 15 for many, and Form 4868 to reach October 15 – which helps file US taxes while living abroad without pressure.
+Follow the IRS expat timeline – April 15, automatic extension to June 15, and Form 4868 to reach October 15.

-Track the date, amount, and currency of foreign taxes paid so Form 1116 can offset US tax correctly when you file US taxes from abroad.
+Track the date, amount, and currency of foreign taxes paid so Form 1116 can offset your US tax correctly.

-Confirm the relevant treaty rules in IRS Publication 901 and report required positions on Form 8833 to keep your tax filing aligned with pension, residency, and withholding rules.
+Confirm the relevant treaty rules in IRS Publication 901 and report required positions on Form 8833.

 Is filing online from abroad really the right move?